Living in Sardinia means a unique blend of lifestyles: island life with a heavy dose of Italian traditions and culture.

 Much of the food available on the island is freshly grown and produced in Sardinia, making it both cheap and organic.

-A bottle of local wine will cost you between €2-4 and you can expect to pay roughly €4.50 – €15 for a pizza at a local restaurant, depending on the toppings and where it’s located.
+A bottle of local wine will cost you between €2 and € 4, and you can expect to pay roughly €4.50 to €15 for a pizza at a local restaurant, depending on the toppings and where it’s located.

-Plus everyday items are very affordable: a litre of high-quality fresh milk costs €0.75 between €1.45, half a kg of pasta will cost around €0.70.
+Plus, everyday items are very affordable: a liter of high-quality fresh milk costs €0.75 – €1.45, and half a kg of pasta will cost around €0.70.

-Many budget airlines operate flights on a regular basis direct to Sardinia from the UK.
+Many budget airlines operate flights on a regular basis direct to Sardinia from mainland Europe and the UK.

-Certain items that need to be imported from the mainland come with an extra cost.
-Commodities, like petrol, tend to cost more in Sardinia than it does on the mainland.
+Certain items that must be imported from the mainland come with an extra cost.
+Commodities, like petrol, tend to cost more in Sardinia than they do on the mainland.

 Is Sardinia a good place to retire?

-Sardinia is an excellent place to consider for your retirement.
-The laid back lifestyle, beautiful setting, food and culture make the island of Sardinia a great place to spend your golden years.
+The laid-back lifestyle, beautiful setting, food, and culture make the island of Sardinia a great place to spend your golden years.

-Even in the tourist areas, outside of peak season streets are often quiet after 8 pm with restaurants and bars closing earlier in the evening.
+Even in the tourist areas, outside of peak season, streets are often quiet after 8 pm, with restaurants and bars closing earlier in the evening.

-Good local food and good local wine is the heart and soul of life in Sardinia, enjoyed in comfort.
+Good local food and good local wine are the heart and soul of life in Sardinia, enjoyed in comfort.

-There is an excellent public transport system in place that can get you around the island and an efficient public health care system is available.
+There is an excellent public transport system in place that can get you around the island, and an efficient public health care system is available.